jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 # *Day 53 • Monday April 05, 2021*

 >Pictures bring any user interface to life, but as app designers it’s our job to frame those pictures with a smart user interface to really bring them to life.
-As Ben Shneiderman, a professor for Computer Science at the University of Maryland, once said, “a picture is worth a thousand words; an interface is worth a thousand pictures” – for me that really underscores the importance of getting both right!
+As **Ben Shneiderman**, a professor for Computer Science at the University of Maryland, once said, _“a picture is worth a thousand words; an interface is worth a thousand pictures”_ – for me that really underscores the importance of getting both right!

->
+HCI :point_up:

->Today you’re going to be trying Core Image for the first time.
-Its API has never really been updated for Swift, so you’ll see a few quirks here and there.
-It also has precious little margin for error, so you’ll see we add various checks to make sure our code is safe at runtime – it’s better to be safe than sorry.
+>Today you’re going to be trying Core Image for the first time. _Its API has never really been updated for Swift, so you’ll see a few quirks here and there._ It also has precious little margin for error, so you’ll see we add various checks to make sure our code is safe at runtime – it’s better to be safe than sorry.
 >
->I said it before, but it bears repeating here: Core Image is extraordinarily fast on real iOS devices, but extraordinarily slow in Xcode’s simulator.
+>I said it before, but it bears repeating here: _Core Image is extraordinarily fast on real iOS devices, but extraordinarily slow in Xcode’s simulator_.
 So, don’t worry if you find the blur effect appears to lock up your Mac while it works – it will happen in the blink of an eye on a real device.
 >
 >**Today you have three topics to work through, and you’ll learn about `CIContext`, `CIFilter`, and more.**